efluet/wetloss/README.md

 # Global wetland loss reconstruction (1700-2020)

-## Background
+## Overview
-The history of conversion by humans is well documented (Davidson 2014), yet rates of change of wetland and surface water extent from satellite imagery since the 1990s indicates 6-Y% decrease (Prigent et al. 2012; Schroeder et al. 2015).
-Site-based  meta-analyses  over a longer time horizon indicate a 25-30% decline since 1970 (Dixon et al. 2016), of 55.6% since 1900 and 70.6% since 1700 (Davidson 2014).
-The rate from these meta-analyses exceeds previously held belief that 50% of the world's wetland had been lost since 1900 (Dahl 1990).
-The distribution of site records could be biased toward certain highly degraded sites and regions, possibly not directly extrapolated to global wetland cover (Hu et al. 2017).
+This repository contains scripts to reconstruct the spatial distribution and timing of wetland loss through conversion to seven human land uses between 1700 and 2020.
+The scripts process and combine national and  subnational records of drainage and conversion with land-use maps and simulated wetland extents.
+The v1.01 reconstruction estimate that 3.4 million km2 (confidence interval 2.9–3.8) of inland wetlands have been lost since 1700, primarily for conversion to croplands, or a net loss of 21% (confidence interval 16–23%) of global wetland area.

-## Objective: Produce a geospatial estimate of global wetland cover
+## Objectives: Produce a geospatial estimate of global wetland cover
 * Estimate natural wetland extent converted to cropland and rice culture.
 * Analyze changes in wetland area, rates of change across geographic regions and over time.